 - Module 2: Essentials of implementing a web accessibility evaluation

-- Module 3: Technical skills for designing and developing accessible websites
+- Module 3: Technical skills for designing and developing accessible websites (coming soon)

 Like the rest of the world, most Caribbean governments have developed national ICT strategies, as part of their national agenda, to transition to knowledge-based societies using ICTs.
 In this regard e-government has become a familiar form of service delivery to citizens, businesses and other key stakeholders.
 Even so, do senior public servants really understand the many functions and roles of ICTs?